martinpihrt/OSPy-plugins/plugins/tank_monitor/README.md

   If checked, regulation have the maximal water level active.

 * Maximum maintained water level:
   If the measured water level exceeds this set value, the output is activated.

+* Maximum run time in activate:
+  Maximum duration when activating the output (in minutes and seconds).
+After this time, the output will turn off regardless of other events (conditions).

 * Minimum maintained water level:
   If the measured water level falls below this set value, the output is deactivated.